rstr74/iso-tile-world-engine/readme.md

-This repo contains an isometric game engine.
-You can implement it as a jQuery plugin.The root folder of this project contains a node.js server script that requires express.
+This repo contains an isometric game engine Beta 1.0.
+You can implement it as a jQuery plugin.
+The root folder of this project contains a node.js server script that requires express.
 When installed it loads TMX xml maps from the open source tile editor "Tiled".
 For downloading and information about this editor see http://www.mapeditor.org/
+You can see a demo at http://rstr74.github.com/iso-tile-world-engine/

 To install node.js dependencies automaticly please try node package manager, try... npm install